-- I. A student has the right of appeal for any decision in his/her academic study which she/he believes has been arbitrary, capricious, or prejudiced.
+- I. A student has the right to appeal for any decision in their academic study which they believe have been arbitrary, capricious, or prejudiced.
 The appeal will be in accord with the following guidelines. - II.
-If a student has a grievance in his/her academic study the procedure is as follows: - A. Discuss the grievance with the faculty member involved and the appropriate Nursing Program Director.
+If a student has a grievance regarding their academic study the procedure is as follows: - A. Discuss the grievance with the faculty member involved and the appropriate Nursing Program Director.